NAPPC Task Forces

 The Task Forces are made up of diverse, interested parties who work to accomplish one specific pollinator related task.

-Honey Bee Health – Determine priority research and evaluation criteria for 2023 Honey Bee Health Grants and develop a sponsorship plan to increase support and partnerships for honey bee health research.
-Promote The BeeMD app and website, and disseminate information about this online tool in the beekeeping community.
+Honey Bee Health – Determine priority research and evaluation criteria for 2025 Honey Bee Health Grants and develop a sponsorship plan to increase support and partnerships for honey bee health research.
+Promote The BeeMD app and website and disseminate information about this online tool in the beekeeping community.

-Pollinator Communications – Work to create and share relevant, thoughtful, engaging and hopeful communications campaigns around the plight of monarchs and other pollinators and their importance to our ecosystems.
-The goal for this group centers on elevating the work of the pollinator community at large (including other NAPPC Task Forces) and to educate the public on the importance of pollinators.
-This will be done through the administration of a survey of the general public that hopes to specify what people know about pollinators and their conservation efforts.
+Pollinator Communications – Work to create and share relevant, thoughtful, engaging, and hopeful communication campaigns about pollinators and their importance to our ecosystems.
+The goal for this group centers on elevating the work of the pollinator community at large (including other NAPPC Task Forces) and educating the public on the importance of pollinators.
+This is currently being done by analyzing the results of the Pollinator Communication Survey with the goal of determining what areas of pollinator conservation need more focused attention and educational resources.
+This task force also shines a spotlight on some of the incredible people and projects that are working to help conserve pollinators across North America through their Pollinator Conservation Spotlight Series, and manage the annual Pollinator Week Bioblitz community science initiative on iNaturalist.

 North American Collaboration – Expand and enhance the North American collaborative nature of NAPPC.
-Brainstorm how to engage more participation from Canada, Mexico, first nation and indigenous territories, Central America, and the Caribbean.
+Brainstorm how to engage more participation from Canada, Mexico, First Nations, and Indigenous territories, Central America, and the Caribbean.
 Work on the translation of materials and support existing North American-wide strategies for pollinators.
-This group will attempt to bring more participation in NAPPC from underrepresented regions/countries in North America and explore methods of making the conference more relevant to all parties across the continent.
+This group will attempt to bring more participation to NAPPC from underrepresented regions/countries in North America and explore methods of making the conference more relevant to all parties across the continent.

 Previous Task Forces